-Biographical information regarding the current Executive Officers of the REIT is set out below.
+Biographical information regarding the current Executive Officers of the REIT (each of whom is a resident in the Greater Toronto Area, Ontario) is set out below.

 Greg Stevenson, Chief Executive Officer.
 Mr. Stevenson was appointed Chief Executive Officer of the REIT on August 12, 2015.
 Prior to his appointment as Chief Executive Officer of the REIT, Mr. Stevenson had been responsible for asset management and operational oversight of the REIT's portfolio since 2013 and played a pivotal role in the REIT's ongoing growth and development.
 Prior to joining Slate, Mr. Stevenson held positions with a global real estate asset manager and a Canadian mutual fund manager.

 Mr. Stevenson received a Bachelor of Commerce degree (Honors) in economics from the University of Guelph and is a CFA charterholder.